cavra/Achievement-Tracker/README.md

 $ ruby parse_input.rb

 And then type the commands in manually.
 When done, press ctrl + d to signal the end of file.

+## Objectives

+Functionality:

+- [x] Program reads in from STDIN
+- [x] AddPlayer
+- [x] AddGame
+- [x] AddVictory
+- [x] Plays
+- [x] AddFriends
+- [x] WinVictory
+- [x] FriendsWhoPlay
+- [x] ComparePlayers
+- [x] SummarizePlayer
+- [x] SummarizeGame
+- [x] SummarizeVictory
+- [x] VictoryRanking

+Style:

+- [x] Program follows convention linked above as far as I am aware
+- [x] Program reports are well-formatted and easily read
+- [x] Program is well documented with clear, concise comments
+- [x] Program is not drowning in unncessary comments

+## Notes
+This program assumes that all Players, Games, Victories, and data relationships are guaranteed to exist before being operated on.